hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Development and Testing
 [testing]: #testing

-- TODO double check with azure CI pipeline and sgx hardware
+***TODO double check with azure CI pipeline and sgx hardware (Or maybe just drop for now and stick with travis until we get pushback?)***

 FPC relies on the presence of Trusted Execution Environment (TEE) hardware which is not available to all developers; in the initial releases the TEE is Intel&reg; SGX, which is not available on Mac, for example.
 Therefore, FPC provides a Docker-based development environment containing a preconfigured SGX Simulator in a Linux container.
 This environment can also be used in hardware mode if the underlying platform includes SGX support.